Quasi-compact group schemes, Hopf sheaves, and their representations: Introduction

-In this case, a representation is a vector bundle over $\Spec(\Bbbk)$; that is, a vector space.
-Hence, the previous definition generalizes that of a \emph{rational} finite dimensional representation of $G$.

-Once we have a candidate for an adequate representation theory for an affine extension, it is natural to search for a corresponding Tannaka Duality Theorem as such a result would guarantee that: a) the representation theory we propose allows us to classify the extensions (Reconstruction Theorem \ref{thm:reconstruction}); b) by means of the proposed category, the mentioned classification is obtained in the best possible way (Recognition Theorem \ref{thm:recognition}).
-As it should be expected in view of the ``classical'' Tannaka Duality Theorem, the categories of representations of affine extensions of an abelian variety $A$ are not fully monoidal (except for the case when $A=\Spec(\Bbbk)$).
-However, the categories satisfy a weaker condition --- the representation theory of an affine extension is monoidal ``in degree zero'', see Remark \ref{rem:hvbnotmonoidal} and Lemma \ref{lem:tensordualhvb} ---; this weaker condition is a key ingredient for the proof of the Tannaka Duality Theorem in this context.
+The category of representations of an affine extension is monoidal ``in degree zero'', see Remark \ref{rem:hvbnotmonoidal} and Lemma \ref{lem:tensordualhvb}; and this \emph{weaker} monoidality condition becomes a decisive ingredient in the proof of the Tannaka Duality Theorem in our context.
+We establish a) a version of Tannaka's reconstruction Theorem \ref{thm:reconstruction}) proving that from the category of representations of an extension $\mathcal S$ we can define $\mathcal S$ itself; b) we prove that the mentioned reconstruction is accomplished in the best possible way when using the category of representations (Recognition Theorem \ref{thm:recognition}).

-As expected in view of the results and methods of the affine case, in order to establish a version of the Tannaka Duality in our context one should deal with affine extensions as inverse limits of affine extensions of finite type (that is, such that the corresponding groups $H$ and $G$ are group schemes of finite type) --- we say in this case that the extension is \emph{pro-algebraic}---; in Theorem \ref{thm:affextisproalg} we prove that \emph{any} affine extension is pro-algebraic.
-On the other hand, by a result of D.~Perrin, if $G$ is a connected group scheme then $G$ is quasi-compact and it is a projective limit of a family $\{ G_\alpha\}_{\alpha\in I}$ of group schemes of finite type (see \cite[th\'eor\`emes II.2.4 and IV.3.2]{kn:dperrin1}).
-Moreover, $G$ fits into a pro-algebraic affine extension of an abelian variety --- this result, stated without a complete proof in \cite[Corollary V.4.3.1]{kn:dperrin1}, is proved in Corollary \ref{cor:qcisproalg} below.
+Moreover, as expected in view of the results and methods of the affine case, in order to establish a version of the Tannaka Duality in our context one should deal with affine extensions as limits of affine extensions of finite type (that is, such that the corresponding groups $H$ and $G$ are group schemes of finite type); in Theorem \ref{thm:affextisproalg} we prove that \emph{any} affine extension is such a limit.
+On the other hand, by a result of D.~Perrin, if $G$ is a connected group scheme then $G$ is quasi-compact and it is a limit of a family $\{ G_\alpha\}_{\alpha\in I}$ of group schemes of finite type (see \cite[th\'eor\`emes II.2.4 and IV.3.2]{kn:dperrin1}).
+Moreover, $G$ fits into an affine extension of an abelian variety --- this result, stated without a complete proof in \cite[Corollary V.4.3.1]{kn:dperrin1}, is proved in Corollary \ref{cor:qcisate} below.

-In view of the preceding considerations, we begin by presenting the category of affine extensions of an abelian variety $A$.
-After recalling some basic facts on the theory of (quasi-compact) group schemes in Section \ref{subsec:gsact}, we define affine extensions and study their basic properties in Section \ref{subsect:affext}.
-To give an affine extension of the abelian variety $A$ is equivalent to give an affine, surjective morphism of group schemes $q:G\to A$; this fact is first explored in Section \ref{subsect:affextassch} (and later on revisited in Section \ref{subsect:affextschoverA}).